 Unlike other vaults, which were generational affairs with people growing up and never seeing the sun before dying of old age, Vault 111 is equipped with cryogenic stasis pods, allowing the populace to ride out the period of radioactive contamination before emerging.
 When the Sole Survivor wakes up, however, they find the vault empty and the other people missing or dead.
 It is now 2287, 210 years after the Great War (ten years after the events of Fallout 3 and six after New Vegas).
 The Survivor makes her (or his) way into the ruins of Boston to find other people, survive and find out what's going on in the world.

-As with previous games, Fallout 4 will see the player torn between several different factions.
+As with previous games, Fallout 4 sees the player torn between several different factions.
 In this case, the Institute plays a major role.
-Located in or under the ruins of MIT, the Institute has been creating human-like robots known as synths for purposes unknown (this follows up on a side-quest in Fallout 3, in which such a synth flees to Rivet City).
+Located under the ruins of MIT, the Institute has been creating human-like robots known as synths for purposes unknown (this follows up on a side-quest in Fallout 3, in which such a synth flees to Rivet City).
 This has attracted the enmity of several factions who are suspicious of their motives and wish to destroy them.
-The player will likely have the ability to choose which factions to support whilst trying to discover what's really going on.
-The known factions include Ghouls, Super Mutants and a settlement called Diamond City.
+The player has the ability to choose which factions to support whilst trying to discover what's really going on.
+Factions include Ghouls, Super Mutants, the Railroad, the Minutemen and a settlement called Diamond City.